NateTheGreatt/bitECS/README.md

 // use the query on a world
 const ents = movementQuery(world)

+// wrapping a component with the Not modifier creates a query which
+// returns entities who explicitly do not have the component const positionWithoutVelocityQuery = defineQuery([ Position, Not(Velocity) ])

 // wrapping a component with the Change modifier creates a query which
 // returns entities whose component's state has changed since last call of the function const changedPositionQuery = defineQuery([ Changed(Position) ])

-// wrapping a component with the Not modifier creates a query which
-// returns entities who explicitly do not have the component const notVelocityQuery = defineQuery([ Position, Not(Velocity) ])

 // enter-query hook, called when an entity's components matches the query enterQuery(world, movementQuery, eid => {})